 One of our most reliable and productive varieties, Gold Cherry produces abundant crops of sweet and flavorful, bright yellow fruit.
-An easy to grow variety and especially nice for Northwest gardeners, Gold Cherry is disease-resistant and resists cracking after rain.
+An easy to grow variety and especially nice for Northwest gardeners, it is disease-resistant and resists cracking after rain.

 Latin Name: Prunus avium

 Site and Soil: Cherries like 1/2 day to full sun and well-drained soil.

 RootstockDescription: Gisela 6 is considered a semi-dwarf rootstock which produces trees about 80% of standard size.
 It is particularly well suited to heavy soils and grows to around 15-20 feet tall.

 Pollination Requirements: Gold Cherry Cherry requires another Sweet Cherry variety nearby for pollination.